 Participants will benefit from the Department's 30-year history of innovation and integration into the core fabric of one of the nation's best hospital systems.
 Cleveland Clinic's health care delivery model serves as an example of sustainability in this era of healthcare reform; the employed-physician model of the main campus and the combined employed and private-practice model of the system's community hospitals provide participants with a full spectrum of institutional cultures, including a faith-based hospital, in which clinical ethics consultants practice.

 CLEIP participants will gain an appreciation of the full spectrum of a clinical ethics program through the combined intensive classroom learning and ethics consultation immersion experiences.
 Participants are expected to commit to both components of the program.

-The program will begin with the three-day classroom intensive at Cleveland Clinic on March 31–April 2, taught by Cleveland Clinic Faculty.
+The program will begin with the three-day classroom intensive at Cleveland Clinic on March 16-18, 2018, taught by Cleveland Clinic Faculty.
 The intensive will offer a combination of seminars and workshops to apply their knowledge and practice their ethics consultation skills in a supportive learning environment.
 The small class size (10-participant limit annually) contributes to the individualized, supportive environment and fosters long-term professional relationships among participants.
 Participants will also have other opportunities to network with professionals who share an interest in clinical ethics.

 Topics covered include: